arruda/arruda.github.io/content/python-use-warnings.md

     return arg1 + arg2
 ```

 This is something that I see too often, and this could be done better.
-\[adsense\]
+:${IMAGE_TAG}

 Warnings
 --------